 - If both of the statements A and B are true, then either one of the statements A or B are true: roughly speaking, this is like saying that if you have a dog and a cat, it is also true that you have a dog.
 In terms of the constructions above, this is saying that if $A \wedge B$ is true, then so is A (and similarly so is B.) - If the statement A is true, and you know that whenever the statement A is true it forces the statement B to be true (in other words, you know that A implies B, or in symbols $A \Rightarrow B$), then you know that B must be true.
 Again, roughly speaking, this is like saying that knowing the two facts (it's raining) + (whenever it rains, it's wet outside) tells you that it's wet outside.
-In terms of the constructions above, this is saying that knowing that $A \Rightarrow B$ is true, along with A being true, tells you that B is true. - If you know that $A \Rightarrow B$, and also that the statement B is false, then you know that there's no way that the statement A can also be true: i.e. that A is false as well.
-Again, to give an example, this is like stating that knowing (If there was not another season of My Little Pony, I would be sad) + (I am not sad) tells you that there will be another season of My Little Pony.
-In terms of the constructions from earlier, this is like saying that if $A \Rightarrow B$ is true and B is false, then A must also be false.
+In terms of the constructions above, this is saying that knowing that $A \Rightarrow B$ is true, along with A being true, tells you that B is true. - If you know that A ⇒ B, and also that the statement B is false, then you know that there's no way that the statement A can also be true: i.e. that A is false as well.
+Again, to give an example, this is like stating that knowing (If I was a salmon, I would be sad) + (I am not sad) tells you that I am not a salmon.
+In terms of the constructions from earlier, this is like saying that if A ⇒ B is true and B is false, then A must also be false.